 The Iceland Summit 2017

 For this workshop, we will be the only guests aside from passers by stopping for lunch.
 The town with its factory, old-world structures, cliffs and waterfalls will be ours for exploring and photographing.
-Along with working throughout the town, day and night, we will also be venturing out on day trips further into the wilds of this incredible landscape and bringing back stunning images to share through talks, presentations, group critiques and discussion.
-And did I say that when active, is is one of the greatest places on the planet to see Northern Lights?
+Along with working throughout the town, day and night, we will also be venturing out on day trips further into the wilds of this incredible landscape and bringing back stunning images to share through talks and presentations and group critiques and discussion.